Axway/amplify-central/content/en/docs/connect_manage_environ/marketplace_provisioning.md

 Learn how to configure:

-* Discovery Agent for Marketplace provisioning /deprovisioning
+* Discovery Agent for Marketplace provisioning / deprovisioning
 * Traceability Agent for reporting traffic to Consumer Insights

 ## Supported use cases